Armaggheddon/BricksFinder/.github/README.md

    cd BricksFinder
    ```
 2. **Build and Run the Docker Container:**
-   Two containers are available depending on the available hardware:
+   Two containers are available depending on the available hardware in the `bricks_finder` folder:
     - `docker-compose.yml` for CPU-only
         ```bash
         docker compose up --build